Kirlu/ClickOnceSigning/README.md

     </Target>

  The following needs to be changed for the script to work:
-    -command &quot;&amp; {$(SolutionDir)3rdParty\Signtool\ClickOnceSigning.ps1
+ + -command &quot;&amp; {$(SolutionDir)3rdParty\Signtool\ClickOnceSigning.ps1
-        Should be replaced with the location of the ClickOnceSigning powershell script.
+    * Should be replaced with the location of the ClickOnceSigning powershell script.
-    -assemblyName 'Test'
+ + -assemblyName 'Test'
-        Should be the assembly name of the ClickOnce application to sign.
+   * Should be the assembly name of the ClickOnce application to sign.

+ In the Powershell script the following needs to be changed:
+ + $sha1 = Get-ChildItem -Path Cert:\CurrentUser\My -Recurse |  where {$_.Subject -like '*Company*'} | Select-Object -First 1
+   * Change Company(keeping the asterixs) to something unique from the subject of your codesigning certificate.
+ + Change occurrences of "Company Name" to the name of publisher